 7. Northern Long-eared Bat

 The Northern Long-eared Bat is a relatively small bat with large ears that help it find prey in the dark.
-These types of bats in Nebraska can be found in most states but is more common in the eastern U.S. and Canada.
+These types of bats in Nebraska can be found in most states but are more common in the eastern U.S. and Canada.

 The Northern Long-eared Bat prefers to live near water and eats many insects, including beetles, mosquitoes, moths, and wasps.